LaboratoryOpticsBiosciences/FLUTE/README.md

 ## User manual and publication

 A detailed user manual is available in the supplemental material of the associated publication:

+"FLUTE: a Python GUI for interactive phasor analysis of FLIM data"

 Please cite this article if you found FLUTE helpful with your data analysis.